thomasdao/Backbone-View-Manager/README.md

 productView = new ProductView({...});
 $(this.el).append(productView.render().el);
 ```
 This code, although simple, will create zombie view, because we constantly create new view without remove previous view.
+If you are not familiar with zombie view, you might refer to an excellent explanation here: http://lostechies.com/derickbailey/2011/09/15/zombies-run-managing-page-transitions-in-backbone-apps/

 Using View Manager, you can now do like this:
 ```javascript